royvanderzon/feature-detection-research/README.md

 ### Can I use?
 http://caniuse.com/#search=Variables
 **Global 69.62%**

+You should use it if you manipulate the css very often.
+It will make you code cleaner, more readable and faster.
+Keep in mind that you always have to define a callback.

 ### Fallback
 If u use CSS variables define the color before the actual use of it.
 When the variable is not supported, the fallback will be the color before the used property.